 Day 5 Ohrid – Bay of bones – St. Naum – Ohrid (60 km) (B, L, D)

-Breakfast at hotel.
-Ohrid itself is a jewel of Macedonia, the city of Macedonian Orthodox churches, in their narrow alleys history dating back over 3.000 years.
-Both the city and the lake are inscribed on the UNESCO World Cultural and Natural Heritage.
+Breakfast at the hotel.
+Ohrid itself is a jewel of Macedonia, the center of Christianity in Macedonia, in it's narrow alleys lies history dating back over 3.000 years.
+Both the city and the lake are inscribed on the UNESCO World Cultural and Natural Heritage list.
 In the morning we walk through the streets of Ohrid to reach the highest point – Samuil’s Fortress, which offers wonderful landscapes of this area.
 We will visit the cathedral Church of St. Sofia, the Ancient theatre, and from the medieval church St. John the Evangelist, we get back in the centre by small boats.
-In the noon we drive by bus or sale by boat to prehistoric settlement from the Bronze age, called The Bay of bones or Museum on water.
+In the noon we drive by bus or sale by boat to the reconstruction of a prehistoric settlement from the Bronze age, called The Bay of bones or Museum on water.
 Than we drive to St. Naum monastery and the lake springs.
-In the monastery from 9th Century, we can see the tomb of St. Naum – student of Cyril and Methodius.
+In the monastery from the 9th Century, we can see the tomb of St. Naum – student of Cyril and Methodius.
 According to the legends, we can still listen to his heartbeat.
 Today we have a chance to sail with small boats through the springs of the lake.
-On the way back, we stop in the picturesque village of Trpejca located in the heart of national park.
+On the way back, we stop in the picturesque village of Trpejca located in the heart of a national park.
 Here on the lunch menu we have the famous Ohrid trout grilled.
 Nice opportunity to mingle with the locals.
 Back to Ohrid and farewell dinner including Macedonian folklore dancing group.
 Overnight in Ohrid.

 Day 6 Ohrid – Galicica National Park – Kurbinovo and Brajcino – Bitola (128 km) (B, L, D)